The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 The formula contains all-natural carnauba, which will give your car a great shine.
 The manufacturer also used anti-static technology that allows you to keep your vehicle in top-notch condition for at least a week, as the formula will repel dirt and dust.

-- It works great both for cleaning dirt and for fine detailing after a car wash
+- Pros: It works great both for cleaning dirt and for fine detailing after a car wash.
+It is a natural product that will not harm the environment.

-- The spray bottle is a bit faulty
+- Cons: The spray bottle is a bit faulty.

 The last car wash we would like to mention is the Griot’s Garage Spray-on Car Wash.